 Can I use other types of alcohol?

-Yes, while bourbon is recommended for its unique flavor, you could experiment with rum or brandy for a different twist.
+Yes, while bourbon is best for its flavour, you could try rum or brandy for a different twist.

 What is the best chocolate to use?

-Opt for high-quality unsweetened cocoa powder and dark chocolate for the richest flavor.
+Use high quality unsweetened cocoa powder and dark chocolate for the richest taste.

 Can I make this cake ahead of time?